Navigate home logo

 • local seawater desalination.

-As part of an investigation into a groundwater source option, we are investigating the Manypeaks and Angove areas.
+As part of an investigation into a groundwater source option, we looked at the Manypeaks and Angove areas.
 These appear to be the most suitable areas from a hydrogeological point of view and are close to existing water infrastructure.

 Before we determine the location of a preferred water source, we consider the following factors at a minimum: